 Its landscape does not have a lot of green and the ground is stony.
 Characteristic of the island is the steep cliff which is located at the northwest part of the island, where Chora is built.

-The island has a large number of sea activities, beaches you can enjoy as well as a rich and delicious cuisine.
+The island has a large number of beaches you can enjoy as well as your favourite water sports, and a rich delicious cuisine.
 The famous halvadopita (a type of nougat pie), loukoumia (small cubes made of a mixture of sugar, water and starch that are offered in a number of flavours), the cold meats louza and maratholoukanika, as well as the PDO cheese San Michali will tempt the most demanding palate.

 Tinos, dubbed by philosopher Cornelius Castoriadis as the “handmade island,” is one of the rising island destinations in the Cyclades.
 An ideal destination for nature lovers, architecture and art aficionados or gastronomy enthusiasts!
 Tinos is the homeland of great Greek artists of marble carving such as Gyzis, Lytras, Chalepas, Filippotis and Sochos.
 These artists were famous for their creations, which raised the island’s marble-carving tradition to new heights.